-Her creative work has focused on the connections between landscape and identity.
+Her creative work focuses on the connections between landscape and identity.
 This has been realised through a number of umbrella projects including Big Banana Time Inc (1995-2000) – a parodic investigation of the landscape, tourism and consumerism and Fauxonomy (2007 – 2013).
-Fauxonomy uses source material of a factual and scientific nature, but by way of constructing a fictitious or personal narrative, the authenticity of the data is challenged.
+Fauxonomy used source material of a factual and scientific nature to construct a personal narrative about place.
 More recent creative explorations have utilised mobile and hand-held online technologies for the creation of virtual and augmented reality (AR) and virtual reality works.

 Her current major project Words for Water focuses on the humanitarian and environmental issues related to water.
 Tracey also utilises solar energy in her installation work, as an attempt to make electronic artwork ‘off the grid’.

 In 2001 she received a Research MA from Queensland University of Technology, focusing on souvenirs, nostalgia and personal identity.
 In 2010 Tracey was awarded a PhD at The Australian National University, which explores online communities and social networking tools.
 Recent publications include chapters in Mobile Media Practices, Presence and Politics and Locating Emerging Media.

 For fun, Tracey loves bushwalking, travel and travel writing.